 A Kelowna authority on radon gas detection, Llyod Kenzle, is able to save your life and protect your family’s health.
 Radon can be measured with a long term test that can last for up to three months or with short-term tests that last between 2 and 7 days.
 The longer measurement can provide an accurate result of radon levels in your house, but it is best first to do a short-term test to see if you need to do the longer one.
 Small wall-detectors can be used to conduct short-term tests.
 Unfortunately, the radon levels can vary in a 24-hour period and that is why the short test are not so exact.

-Contact Lloyd for more information and schedule your Kelowna Radon detection testing as soon as possible.
+Contact Lloyd for more information and schedule your Kelowna residential inspection as soon as possible.